mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Oord, Aaron van den, Yazhe Li, and Oriol Vinyals.
 "Representation learning with contrastive predictive coding." arXiv preprint arXiv:1807.03748 (2018).

 1. He, Kaiming, Haoqi Fan, Yuxin Wu, Saining Xie, and Ross Girshick.
 "Momentum contrast for unsupervised visual representation learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 9729-9738.
 2020.
+  - Dynamic dictionary with MA encoder
+  - (query) encoder and (key) momentum encoder.
+  - The update of key encoder in a momentum fashion
+      - Query updated by back propagation
+  - Algorithm is the Core
+  - key and query match but the queue would not match!
+  - Momentum parametric dependencies
+  - Start with the key and query encoder as the Same
+    - key updates slowly, query updates with SGD.

+1. Kolesnikov, Alexander, Xiaohua Zhai, and Lucas Beyer.
+"Revisiting self-supervised visual representation learning."
+In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 1920-1929.
+2019.

 1. Wang, Xiaolong, and Abhinav Gupta.
 "Unsupervised learning of visual representations using videos."
 In Proceedings of the IEEE international conference on computer vision, pp. 2794-2802.
 2015.

 1. Misra, Ishan, C. Lawrence Zitnick, and Martial Hebert.
 "Shuffle and learn: unsupervised learning using temporal order verification."
 In European Conference on Computer Vision, pp. 527-544.
 Springer, Cham, 2016.

 1. Fernando, Basura, Hakan Bilen, Efstratios Gavves, and Stephen Gould.
 "Self-supervised video representation learning with odd-one-out networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3636-3645.
 2017.

+1. Wu, Zhirong, Yuanjun Xiong, Stella X. Yu, and Dahua Lin.
+"Unsupervised feature learning via non-parametric instance discrimination."
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3733-3742.
+2018.

+1. Sermanet, Pierre, Corey Lynch, Yevgen Chebotar, Jasmine Hsu, Eric Jang, Stefan Schaal, Sergey Levine, and Google Brain.
+"Time-contrastive networks: Self-supervised learning from video."
+In 2018 IEEE International Conference on Robotics and Automation (ICRA), pp. 1134-1141.
+IEEE, 2018.